JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

 ---

 *Do you have a backup horror story?
 Or a script that saved your bacon?
-Drop it in the comments below.*
+Share your experiences with the community.*